Keros Therapeutics, Inc. (NASDAQ:KROS) Short Interest Update

-Keros Therapeutics, Inc. (NASDAQ:KROS – Get Rating) saw a large growth in short interest in the month of October.
+Keros Therapeutics, Inc. (NASDAQ:KROS – Get Rating) saw a large growth in short interest during the month of October.
 As of October 15th, there was short interest totalling 754,100 shares, a growth of 12.8% from the September 30th total of 668,300 shares.
-Approximately 4.6% of the company’s stock are short sold.
-Based on an average daily volume of 222,400 shares, the short-interest ratio is currently 3.4 days.
+Based on an average trading volume of 222,400 shares, the short-interest ratio is presently 3.4 days.
+Currently, 4.6% of the shares of the stock are short sold.

-KROS has been the topic of a number of research reports.
-BTIG Research upped their target price on Keros Therapeutics from $80.00 to $95.00 in a report on Tuesday, September 13th.
-Truist Financial started coverage on Keros Therapeutics in a report on Tuesday, October 18th.
-They issued a “buy” rating and a $100.00 price objective on the stock.
+KROS has been the subject of a number of recent research reports.
+BTIG Research increased their target price on Keros Therapeutics from $80.00 to $95.00 in a research report on Tuesday, September 13th.
+Truist Financial started coverage on shares of Keros Therapeutics in a research report on Tuesday, October 18th.
+They issued a “buy” rating and a $100.00 price target for the company.

 Keros Therapeutics, Inc, a clinical-stage biopharmaceutical company, focuses on the discovery, development, and commercialization of novel treatments for patients suffering from hematological and musculoskeletal disorders with high unmet medical need.
 The company's lead protein therapeutic product candidate is KER-050, which is being developed for the treatment of low blood cell counts, or cytopenias, including anemia and thrombocytopenia in patients with myelodysplastic syndromes, and in patients with myelofibrosis.